-TABLE OF AUTHORITIES ii INTRO DUC TION 1 STATE MEN T OF INTEREST 1 ARGUN MEN' Γ 4 I. Heig Faci cicipal Home Rule, Enshrined in the Texas Constitution, ghtens Government Responsiveness to Local Concerns, litates Policy Innovation, and Ensures Greater Democratic icipation.
-4 II.
-Trer Ove Texas's Home Rule Amendment, the Culmination of a Long-Term Trend in the State Towards Granting Cities Greater Local Authority Over Their Own Affairs, Provides a Broad Grant of Power to Municipalities.
-III.
-Appellants Must Demonstrate that the State Legislature, Through Clear and Unmistakable Language, Intended to Preempt Local Paid Sick Leave Laws, Which They Have Failed to Do.
-0 A. The Term "Wages" in the Context of the TMWA Does Not Include Benefits Like Sick Leave 2 В. The Meaning of the Term "Wages" in the Fair Labor Standards Act, Which Is Incorporated Into the TMWA, Does Not Include Sick Leave Pay.
-C. The Definition of "Wages" in Texas's Payday Law Does Not Affect the Meaning of the Term in the TMWA IV.
-Appellants' Efforts to Restrict Austin's Home Rule Authority and Obscure Well-Established Precedent on Preemption Is Part of a Recent and Troubling Trend of Undermining Local Democracy 0.
-CONCL LUSI ON2 3 CERTII FICA TE OF SERVICE2 4 CERTII FICA TION OF COMPLIANCE2 4
+TABLE E OF AUTHORITIES iii INTRO DUC CTION 1 STATE MEN NT OF INTEREST 1 ARGUI MEN Τ 3 I. Hei Fac nicipal Home Rule, Enshrined in the Texas Constitution, ghtens Government Responsiveness to Local Concerns, ilitates Policy Innovation, and Ensures Greater Democratic ticipation.
+3 II.
+Tre: Ove as's Home Rule Amendment, the Culmination of a Long-Term nd in the State Towards Granting Cities Greater Local Authority er Their Own Affairs, Provides a Broad Grant of Power to nicipalities.
+6 III.
+Cle bellees Must Demonstrate that the State Legislature, Through ar and Unmistakable Language, Intended to Preempt Local Paid k Leave Laws, Which They Have Failed to Do 10 A. The Term "Wages" in the Context of the TMWA Does Not Includ Benefits Like Sick Leave. В. The Meaning of the Term "Wages" in the Fair Labor Standards A Which Is Incorporated Into the TMWA, Does Not Include Sick Leave Pay.
+C. The Definition of "Wages" in Texas's Payday Law Does Not Affective Meaning of the Term in the TMWA IV. and bellees' Efforts to Restrict San Antonio's Home Rule Authority Obscure Well-Established Precedent on Preemption Is Part of a cent and Troubling Trend of Undermining Local Democracy 19 CONCI LUSI ON 23 CERTI FICA TE OF SERVICE 23 CERTI FICA TION OF COMPLIANCE 24